icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 as the case with the largest effect, but the other values do not match Figure 10 (b) well.

-The method using a fit of NASA-TM-83556 horn angle data did not correctly identify the condition with the largest section drag coefficient, least the highest Cd test condition was a close second in the analysis.
+The method using a fit of NASA-TM-83556 horn angle data did not correctly identify the condition with the largest section drag coefficient, though at least the highest Cd test condition was a close second in the analysis.
 In general, values do not match Figure 10 (b) well.
 I suppose that "first-order approximation" (a phrase from NASA-TM-D-2166) applies as a description.